 AI in E-commerce and the New Era of Personalization

-As society chases convenience and turns increasingly to online shopping over the traditional brick and mortar retail model, online retailers have had to evolve in how they interact with customers.
-The idea of a personalized shopping experience for each customer has been around forever, but we’re in a new era of personalization now.
+As society chases convenience and turns increasingly to online shopping over the traditional brick and mortar retail model, e-commerce took center stage, evolving how customers shop.
+The idea of a personalized shopping experience for each customer has been around for a long time, but a new era of personalization is underway.
 One that includes – and requires – artificial intelligence.

 E-commerce businesses are already embedding AI into their online presence to understand their customers better and elevate the shopping experience.
-Shop at any major online retailer, and you’ll likely encounter both the trademarks and benefits of AI.
+Shop at any major online retailer, and you’ll likely encounter both the trademarks and benefits of AI in e-commerce.
 In fact, AI is becoming all but essential to success in online retail.

-With a new focus on personalization, companies need to be accessible to customers 24/7, providing custom recommendations, content, and support to achieve sales.
+With a new focus on personalization, companies in the e-commerce industry need to be accessible to customers 24/7, providing custom recommendations, content, and support to achieve sales.
 AI not only lets companies gather essential customer data in real-time, it also enhances the online shopping experience in a way that is increasingly more in tune with predicting customer needs.

-There are dozens of major retailers innovating in this space, developing powerful AI and deep learning solutions to support their sales strategies.
-Here are the critical areas to watch out for as we see personalization reach its highest levels yet:
+There are dozens of major retailers innovating in this space, developing powerful AI-based and deep learning solutions to support their sales strategies.
+Here are critical areas embracing personalization:

-Never before has searching for products been easier and more high-value.
-Leveraging natural language processing, AI narrows and contextualizes relevant search results for the customer – a feat known as customer-centric search.
+Never before has the user experience of searching for products been easier and more high-value.
+Leveraging natural language processing, AI applications narrow and contextualize relevant search results for the customer – a feat known as customer-centric search.
 It wasn’t long ago when a search for “boat shoes” would yield both boat and shoe products.
 Now, search has become much more advanced thanks to AI being able to understand that no, you don’t want any boat products, just the shoes, thank you.